logo

 • Technical expertise in electrical, mechanical, biomedical, computer software, Internet, solid state device, and telecommunication technologies.

-• Former USPTO Primary Examiner for semiconductor inventions and awarded a Bronze Medal by the Department of Commerce. and
+• Former USPTO Primary Examiner for semiconductor inventions and awarded a Bronze Medal by the Department of Commerce and

 • Registered to practice before the U.S. Patent and Trademark Office